vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 A¨ı Khanum: Heracles Mathurā: Heracles & Nemeian Lion

 This is clear from, among other things, coins found of the Indo-Greek king Agathokles (c.
 170 bc).
-They show two Indian deities, who have been identi fied as Vāsudeva (Kr.s.n. a), obverse, and Sam. kars.an. a (Balarāma), reverse.
+They show two Indian deities, who have been identi fied as Vāsudeva (Kr.s.ṇa), obverse, and Sam. kars.aṇa (Balarāma), reverse.
 As H¨artel has observed, ‘these coins are the oldest examples at all of the pictorial representation of Hinduistic gods, a fact which cannot be emphasized enough’.
 11

 9 Paul Bernard in Afghanistan 2008, 81 ff.